aroldvalda/SceneMan/README.md

 -- @param eventName (string) The name of the event
 -- @param ... (varargs) A series of values that will be passed to the scenes' event callbacks sceneMan:event (eventName, ...)

+--- Redirects stack-altering operations into the buffer instead. sceneMan:freeze ()

+--- Copies the changes from the buffer back into the original stack. sceneMan:unfreeze ()
 ```